Kathy Maister's Start Cooking

 (It will be virtually impossible to remove the pit if you slice it in half around the fat part.)

 Separate the two pieces.
-Leave the avocado on the cutting board and give the pit a thwack with a big sharp knife.
+Leave the avocado on the cutting board and (CAREFULLY!) give the pit a thwack with a big sharp knife.

 Twist the knife and the pit should pop out.